 Upon reaching the sacred Ney, one can find a new butter lamp-offering house built near the base of a holy cliff cave.
 A metallic ladder perched on the cave is meticulously nestled in the middle of the rocky cliff.
 Thanks to generous patrons from Bjemina, now we can be safe while climbing up to the cave nestled perilously.

-As one return, don’t forget to take the Drubchhu (holy water) from a mini cave at the base of Domtshang Nye.
+As one returns, don’t forget to take the Drubchhu (holy water) from a mini cave at the base of Domtshang Nye.

 The Sacred Cave

-Taking off shoes, one can proceed through the Sacred Cave cautiously taking care of one’s head (the entry point is quite narrow).
-Inside, the cave is wide but dark, only lighted by the flames of butter lamps offered by the patrons and pilgrims.
+Taking off shoes, one can proceed through the Sacred Cave cautiously, taking care of one’s head (the entry point is quite narrow).
+Inside, the cave is wide but dark, only lit by the flames of butter lamps offered by the patrons and pilgrims.

 The huge sacred cave with the greatest artistic sculptures is astounding.
-That’s the shocking cave where one can find solace and prayers out of one’s heart.
+That’s the shocking cave where one can find solace and prayers from one’s heart.
 One can also find a statue of Guru Rinpoche installed by the same loyal patron from Bjemina.

 After one offers one’s offerings, one can prostrate for the well-being of all sentient beings.
 That’s the place one submits before Guru Rinpoche and pays reverence.
 One of the most prayer-generating treasures is the self-emanated word “Aa.”